Jammer Mitigation in Absorptive RIS-Assisted Uplink NOMA: Conclusion

 In this paper, we have considered an uplink power-domain NOMA system assisted by an A-RIS in the presence of an intelligent jammer.
 An A-RIS can adaptively adjust both the amplitude and phase shift of its elements, providing more control of the surface, particularly for interference mitigation scenarios.
 A realistic model for constructing an A-RIS with independently tunable amplitude and phase was presented, together with important hardware characteristics that should be considered in realistic implementations.

 An optimization problem was formulated whose goal is to minimize the total transmit power of the users under constraints on the SINR that the users achieve at the base station.
-The optimization is non-convex and of high dimension, so we reformulate it and employ an iterative approach that alternates between using linear programming to estimate the user powers, and the Dinkelbach algorithm to determine the A-RIS coefficients.
+The optimization is non-convex and of high dimension, so we reformulate it and employ an iterative approach that alternates between using linear programming to estimate the user powers and the Dinkelbach algorithm to determine the A-RIS coefficients.

 Our simulation results demonstrate that A-RIS elements provide dramatic reductions in required total transmit power due to their ability to enhance the signals of interest and cancel the effects of the interference.
 We also demonstrated that if the number of elements in the intelligent surface is large, the A-RIS can provide additional degrees of freedom that enable increased signal enhancement and interference mitigation.
 We showed that the influence of the absorption is most important when the ratio of A-RIS elements to jammer antennas is not too large, i.e., when the extra degrees of freedom offered by the variable element amplitudes become crucial.

-Finally, we discussed potential future directions for this research: studying the corresponding downlink A-RIS-assisted NOMA problem and considering additional non-ideal A-RIS properties in practical implementations.
-Further work could also consider the deployment of A-RIS-assisted NOMA for ISAC systems, and study the impact of imperfect SIC on power-domain NOMA assisted by an A-RIS.
+Finally, we briefly discussed the relevance of our results for a corresponding downlink scenario.